-1 Infinite Loop Cupertino, CA 95014 408-996-1010 www.apple.com © 2001 Apple Computer, Inc. All rights reserved.
+Apple 1 Infinite Loop Cupertino, CA 95014 408-996-1010 www.apple.com © 2002 Apple Computer, Inc. All rights reserved.
 Apple, the Apple logo, FireWire, Mac, Macintosh, the Mac OS, and the Mac OS logo, are trademarks of Apple Computer, Inc., registered in the U.S. and other countries.
-AirPort, Aqua, Carbon, Cocoa, Mac, Quartz, QuickTime, and Velocity Engine are trademarks of Apple Computer, Inc., INIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd. The BSD 4.4 Lite operating system includes software developed by the University of California, Berkeley and its contributors.
+AirPort, Aqua, Carbon, Cocoa, Mac, Quartz, QuickTime, and Velocity Engine are trademarks of Apple Computer, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd. The SSD 4.4 Lite operating system includes software developed by the University of California, Berkeley and its contributors.
 America Online is a registered trademark of AOL Time Warner and/or its affiliated companies.
 Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+Netscape and Netscape Navigator are either registered trademarks or trademarks of Netscape Communications Corporation in the U.S. and other countries.
 Java and all Java-based trademarks and logos are trademarks or registered trademarks of Sun Microsystems, Inc. in the U.S. and other countries.
-OpenGL is a registered trademark of Silicon Graphics, Inc. PowerPC logo are trademarks of International Business Machines Corporation, used under license therefrom.
+OpenGL is a registered trademark of Silicon Graphics, Inc. PowerPC and the PowerPC logo are trademarks of International Business Machines Corporation, used under license therefrom.
 Other product and company names mentioned herein may be trademarks of their respective companies.